ZachLark/GitBridgev1/newfile-test2.md

-This is the content of the file created during Swagger authorization test.
+This is the UPDATED content of the file via Swagger!